Sava: Course

 The Sava spans Central-Southeast Europe, flowing through Slovenia, Croatia, Serbia and along the Bosnia-Herzegovina border.
 Its total length is 990 km, including the 45 km Sava Dolinka and the 945 km Sava proper.
 As a right tributary of the Danube, the river belongs to the Black Sea drainage basin.
-The Sava River is the third longest tributary of the Danube, slightly shorter than the 966 km Tisza and the 950 km Prut—the Danube's two longest tributaries—when the Sava Dolinka headwater is excluded from its course.
+When the Sava Dolinka headwater is excluded from its course, the Sava River is the third longest tributary of the Danube, slightly shorter than the 966 km Tisza and the 950 km Prut—the Danube's two longest tributaries.
 It is also the largest tributary of the Danube by discharge.
 The river's course is sometimes used to describe the northern boundary of the Balkans, and the southern border of the Central Europe.
 Before the breakup of Yugoslavia in 1991 the Sava was the longest river lying completely within the country.